E-mail MeStephen J. Murphy

 Mr. Murphy's hard work and skill in the courtroom have earned him many accolades from his colleagues, opponents and judges.
 Mr. Murphy was described on Z100 Radio as a "legendary trial lawyer", he has been featured on Fox News Radio as one of "America's Premier Trial Lawyers" and was described in The New York Times as one of the "Top Attorneys in New York."
 Mr. Murphy's honors and accolades include:

-- 'The National Trial Lawyer' honoring him as one of the top 100 trial lawyers in New York State.
+- 'The National Trial Lawyer Award' honoring him as one of the top 100 trial lawyers in New York State for the last 4 years.

-- Named to the Irish Legal 100, recognizing the top Irish American lawyers in the United States.
+- Named to the Irish Legal 100, recognizing the top Irish American lawyers in the United States in 2013 and 2014.

-- Member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
+- Member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum for the last 6 years.

 - Recipient of the Frances Pope Memorial Foundation 'Man of the Year Award' in 2010.